mohamedkhairy23/docker/README.md

 ## To create an image from a docker file:

 - docker build -t name-of-docker-image .
-  OR
+- (OR)
+- docker build -t {name-of-docker-image} Dockerfile
+  Examples:
+- docker build -t express-node-app .
-- docker build -t name-of-docker-image Dockerfile
+- docker build -t express-node-app Dockerfile

 ## To display all docker images: